sbt/sbt/MIGRATION.md

 - Build.scala style builds are gone.
 Use multi-project `build.sbt`.
 - `Project(...)` constructor is restricted down to two parameters.
 Use `project` instead.
 - `sbt.Plugin` is also gone.
 Use auto plugins.
-- The incremental compiler, called Zinc, is uses class-based name hashing.
+- The incremental compiler, called Zinc, uses class-based name hashing.
 - Zinc drops support for Scala 2.8.x and 2.9.x.

 #### Additional import required